Erkaman/erkaman.github.io/src/cuda_rle.md

 For serial algorithms, such the RLE implemented on the CPU above, knowing where to output the next element is often easy; you just output to the next free spot in the array.
-However, doing the same thing on the GPU considerably more difficult, because we have lots of threads working at the same time, and we have no idea in which order they finish.
+However, doing the same thing on the GPU is considerably more difficult, because we have lots of threads working at the same time, and we have no idea in which order they finish.
 As a result, finding the next free spot in the array is often impossible.
-Instead what often do is that you basically twiddle with prefix sums until you get what you want.
+Instead what you often do, is that you basically twiddle with prefix sums until you get what you want.

 In our example, from the input data `[1,2,3,6,6,6,5,5]` we want the output compressed arrays `[1,1,1,3,2]` and `[1,2,3,6,5]`(recall that these are just the array of pairs split into two arrays).
-We can see that the subsequence of `6,6,6` has been represented as the pair `(3,6)`, and it is output to the position `3`.
-However, now look at the prefix sum above once more.
-Notice that sequence `6,6,6` from `in` is represented by a sequence of `4,4,4` in `scannedBackwardMask`:
+We can see that the subarray of `6,6,6` has been represented as the pair `(3,6)`, and it is output to the position `3`.
+However, now look at the resulting prefix sum once more.
+Notice that the sequence `6,6,6` from `in` is represented by a sequence of `4,4,4` in `scannedBackwardMask`:

 <img src="../img/cuda_rle/scan_example.png" width="635" height="110"
 alt="Scan Example"